-One of the challenges for the year 2016 is to write my own poetry slam in the languages in which I have achieved a good level of understanding such as French & Wolof, my mother tongue but also Spanish, Portuguese and Chinese Mandarin.
+One of the challenges for the year 2016 is to write my poetry slam in the languages in which I have achieved a reasonable level of understanding such as French & Wolof, my mother tongue but also Spanish, Portuguese and Chinese Mandarin.

 I had the opportunity to present in New York my first poetry slam in Wolof, Bitim Reew Mitina, which means living abroad and struggling.
 It sums up all the phases that I passed when I decided to get out of my comfort zone.

 As a daughter of Senegalese immigrants, I wanted to express the complexity of belonging to many cultures, and at the same time, to feel rejected from your place of birth.

 Bitim Reew is for all of us, sons and daughters of immigrants and immigrants themselves.

 Living abroad and struggling